 Like USAA’s cash back card, it is available only to USAA members.
 Membership is available to active, retired and honorably separated officers and enlisted military personnel, officer candidates in commissioning programs, adult children of USAA members, and along with widows, widowers and former spouses of USAA members who have or have had a USAA auto or property insurance policy while married.

-Our Pick for The Good Life: Citi Prestige Card
+Our Pick for The Good Life: PenFed Platinum Rewards Visa Signature® Card

-If you enjoy dining out, going to the movies, theater, museums or theme parks, the Citi Prestige card can help you get even more enjoyment.
-(Full Disclosure: Citibank, as well as American Express, advertise on Credit.com, but that results in no preferential editorial treatment.)
-Like the American Express Platinum card, the Citi Prestige card’s $450 annual fee also is waived for active duty military members, and there are no foreign transaction fees.
+If you enjoy traveling, entertainment, or shopping, then the PenFed Platinum Rewards Visa Signature® Card can help you get even more enjoyment.
+(Full Disclosure: Penfed, as well as American Express, advertise on Credit.com, but that results in no preferential editorial treatment.)

 FAQs About Military Credit Cards

 Will my command be notified if I’m late on a payment?

 It’s possible if you have a card affiliated with the military’s Exchange Credit Program, but not with a general credit card issued through a civilian bank.
 Still, it’s important to read all the fine print that comes with any credit card before you apply.